7 Wonderful Things to Do in Woodville

 Location: State Highway 3.
 Access is from Ballance Gorge Road at the Ballance Gorge Bridge.
 Alternatively, start from the Ashurst end of Manawatu Gorge in the car park right next to the entrance of the gorge.

 2. Take on the Te Ara o Mahurangi Mountain Bike track

-For some epic downhill thrills in the Manawatu Gore, grab a bike and do the Te Ara o Mahurangi Track.
+For some epic downhill thrills in the Manawatu Gorge, grab a bike and do the Te Ara o Mahurangi Track.
 This Grade 4 downhill ride is 2km runs through native bush.
 It’s best to avoid riding after heavy rain due to the track getting muddy and slippery.

 Location: Start from the Bridge Cafe and ride 1.6km up Hall Block Road.
 Alternatively, start at the turning bay on Hall Block Road where vehicles can drop off riders.

 Enjoy a picnic, swim in the river or kayak at the Ferry Reserve.
 The Ferry Reserve is at the entrance to the Manawatu Gorge with picture-perfect views of the Manawatu River and steep forested-gorge walls.
 You can also freedom camp in the reserve overnight!

 Woodville is definitely a town with a sense of humour.
 A fun example of this is the “Woodville” sign pointing to all the other “Woodvilles” in the world!